sheafk/ios-fibo-finder-ios-0616/README.md

 # Fibonacci Finder

-## Goals
+## Objectives

-1. Create an algorithm using loops, conditionals, and arrays.
-2. (Advanced) Create the same algorithm using recursion.
+1. Practice storing and retrieving `NSNumber` values in a collection.

 ## Introduction

 Programmers often utilize mathematical concepts, proofs, and algorithms to give themselves direction in writing an exercise.
-For this exercise, we're going to challenge ourselves to write a method that will calculate any number along the Fibonacci Sequence.
+For this exercise, we're going to challenge ourselves to write a method that will calculate the Fibonacci Sequence to a specified length.

 The Fibonacci Sequence is defined by the formula: